jthack/hydeout/_posts/2023-02-21-hacking-with-chatgpt.md

 ### Active Input Processing
 The other unique skill of ChatGPT that people underestimate is the fact that it's actively processing the input.
 That's a super-power compared to googling.
 If you have an error in a bit of code, you might be able to very quickly google a solution to your issue.
 But you still have to _find_ that issue in the bit of code.
 ChatGPT is uniquely suited to be a massive advantage in those situations because you can paste your code into it as a part of the question.

-Rather that "I'm getting error xyz, how do I solve this problem?", you can utilitze "Below is my code.
+Rather than "I'm getting error xyz, how do I solve this problem?", you can utilitze "Below is my code.
 I'm getting error xyz.
 Where is the problem and how do I solve it?".
 In short, it's more than a smart oracle.
 It's also a speedy assistant.

 Let's just into use-cases.